Animate Anyone: Consistent and Controllable Image-to-Video Synthesis for Character Animation: Experiments

 \subsection{Implementations}

-To demonstrate the applicability of our approach in animating various characters, we collect 5K character video clips (2-10 seconds long) from the internet to train our model.
-We employ DWPose\cite{dwpose} to extract the pose sequence of characters in the video, including the body and hands, rendering it as pose skeleton images following OpenPose\cite{openpose}.
+To demonstrate the applicability of our approach in animating various characters, we collect 5K character video clips from the internet to train our model.
+We employ DWPose\cite{dwpose} to extract pose sequence of characters in the video, including body and hands, rendering it as pose skeleton images following OpenPose\cite{openpose}.
 Experiments are conducted on 4 NVIDIA A100 GPUs.
 In the first training stage, individual video frames are sampled, resized, and center-cropped to a resolution of $768{\times}768$.
 Training is conducted for 30,000 steps with a batch size of 64.
 In the second training stage, we train the temporal layer for 10,000 steps with 24-frame video sequences and a batch size of 4.
 Both learning rates are set to 1e-5.
 During inference, we rescale the length of the driving pose skeleton to approximate the length of the character's skeleton in the reference image and use a DDIM sampler for 20 denoising steps.
 We adopt the temporal aggregation method in \cite{edge}, connecting results from different batches to generate long videos.
-For fair comparison with other image animation methods, we also train our model on two specific benchmarks (UBC fashion video dataset\cite{dwnet} and TikTok dataset\cite{tiktok}) without using additional data, as will be discussed in Section~\ref{com}.
+For fair comparison with other methods, we also train our model on three specific benchmarks (UBC fashion video dataset\cite{dwnet}, TikTok dataset\cite{tiktok} and Ted-talk dataset\cite{mraa}) without using additional data, as will be discussed in Section~\ref{com}.